jcaitou/square_multivendor_mern/README.md

 # Need to add:

-Store model (?):
+Store model:
--active locations
 -payments to vendors

 Report bug feature

 # Email hooks:

--monthly reports: sales summary, expected revnue
+-daily: inventory report of which items are low in stock -monthly reports: sales summary csv, expected revnue -email reminder when rent is due
+-email when payout is paid
+-email when new storewide discount is created (need to improve)

 # Static page content:

 -how to import products
 -how to import inventory
+-setting up SKUS - what are SKUs, how to design your own SKUs

 # When setting up from scratch: